Why the name, Urban Consequence?

 Let's be honest.
 Urbanization has wreaked some havoc.
 It has produced concentrated amounts of various toxins produced by machines, excess waste from all kinds of sources (biological and otherwise), vast use of natural resources that are transported--sometimes over great distances, and the list goes on.
 Physically and psychologically, city life typically exposes us to many stressors.

-Brewing is an industrial enterprise, but many breweries are leaders in many types of sustainability.
-Brewers depend heavily on quality agricultural products and we recognize that the health of the environment is critical to the health and existence of the industry.
-At Urban Consequence, we make an effort to conserve, including working with the community to put our spent grains (what's left after we extract sugars for brewing) to additional uses, reusing water to reduce how much we ultimately use, taking steps to reduce the electricity needed during the brewing and cleaning process, working with environmentally-friendly suppliers, and trying to reduce waste in our packaging decisions.
+Brewing is an industrial enterprise, but many breweries are leaders in various types of sustainability.
+Brewers depend heavily on quality agricultural products and we recognize that the health of the environment is critical to the health and survival of the industry.
+At Urban Consequence, we make an effort to conserve, including working with the community to put our spent grains (what's left after we extract sugars for brewing) to additional uses, reusing water to reduce how much we ultimately use, taking steps to reduce the electricity needed during the brewing and cleaning process, capturing carbon dioxide created during fermentation, working with environmentally-friendly suppliers (e.g., merch made from recycled materials), and trying to reduce waste in our packaging decisions.

 Ultimately, we want to be responsible stewards of the environment and good neighbors to our fellow individuals and businesses.
 Thus, our name keeps us mindful of negative urban consequences as we try to do better moving forward.
-We also recognize the social value of what we do: Bringing people together to share and be together.
+We also recognize the social value of what we do: Bringing people together to share and build relationships.

 FacebookInstagram